Skip to main content

 Verify metrics collection

-# Check Collector logs for successful scrape
+# Check Collector logs for a successful Vault scrape

 docker logs otel-collector 2>&1 | grep -i "vault"

-# Verify Vault is unsealed and active
+# Confirm Vault is unsealed and active

 vault status

-# Check metrics endpoint directly
+# Check the metrics endpoint directly for the leader flag

 curl -s -H "X-Vault-Token: $VAULT_TOKEN" \